Barrier #1: Data Silos Within Organization

 Barrier #2: Data Silos Across Organizations

 By nature, innovation tends to cross organizational boundaries.
 To only see innovation as “a product” would be myopic.
-New services, processes, alliances, and business models equally contribute toward making a meaningful innovation ecosystem.
+New services, processes, alliances and business models equally contribute toward making a meaningful innovation ecosystem.
 Yet, many companies are buried in their internal data and systems, and fail to capture the value of externally available data.
 A Modern Data Management Platform allows businesses to integrate their internal data with third-party data as well as public and social data.
-Mining the right data sources fundamentally enables companies to gain a competitive advantage and create next-gen products relevant to future market demands.
-A recent Forrester report “What You Need To Go From Data Rich To Insights Driven” corroborates above view - “As firms advance and find new value by integrating internal and exogenous data sources, they will in turn monetize this value by making data products and services available to their customer and partner ecosystems thus pushing the business to pursue new customers, new markets, and new product lines.”
+Mining the right data sources fundamentally enables companies to gain a competitive advantage and create next-generation products relevant to future market demands.
+A recent Forrester report “What You Need To Go From Data Rich To Insights Driven” corroborates the above view - “As firms advance and find new value by integrating internal and exogenous data sources, they will in turn monetize this value by making data products and services available to their customer and partner ecosystems thus pushing the business to pursue new customers, new markets, and new product lines.”